ИНФОРМАЦИОННЫЙ БЮЛЛЕТЕНЬ # 428

 What are the relationships between identity, ethnicity and

+citizenship in a global world?
 What are the new patterns of ethnic

 identities in pluralistic societies?
 Can globalization de-ethnicize